 Azolla Cultivation – An Opportunity to Increase Farm Income

-“Azolla Cultivation: An Opportunity to Increase Farm Income ”
+“Azolla Cultivation: An Opportunity to Increase Farm Income”

 Azolla can be grown in the flooded field as green fodder for around two to three weeks, and afterward, water from the field is drained, and the collected Azolla is incorporated in the paddy fields at 4-5 quintals/acre.
-Azolla should be applied in the paddy field after the one weak of transplanting
+Azolla should be applied in the paddy field after one week of transplanting

 Major Advantages of Azolla: